 When someone dies, sorting out their Amazon account is one of many practical tasks that falls to the people left behind.
-Amazon Prime, Kindle books, stored photos, active subscriptions and pending orders all need to be dealt with – and the account will continue to generate charges until you take action.
-This guide explains how to contact Amazon’s bereavement team, what documents you will need, and what happens to each type of content and service when an account closes.
+Amazon is not just a retailer – it’s Prime, Kindle, Audible, Amazon Music, Amazon Photos, Echo devices, Amazon Pay, and often Amazon Household too.
+Several of these run as recurring subscriptions that will continue charging the estate until you act.
+This guide explains how to contact Amazon’s bereavement team, what documents you need, and what happens to each service when an account is closed.

 Quick reference: